openscenegraph/OpenSceneGraph/VisualStudio/MUST_READ_ME.txt

 Building 64 bit binaries

-64 bit OpenSceneGraph, Producer, and OpenThreads binaries can be built in Visual Studio 8, but several extra steps are required due to limits of the Visual Studio 6 project files:
+64 bit OpenSceneGraph and OpenThreads binaries can be built in Visual Studio 8, but several extra steps are required due to limits of the Visual Studio 6 project files:

-1. For each of the OpenSceneGraph, and OpenThreads .dsw files, and the Producer .sln files:
+1. For each of the OpenSceneGraph, and OpenThreads .dsw files, :
   a.
 Open the .dsw or .sln file and convert all projects to VS 8 format.
   b.
 Open the Configuration Manager window under the Build menu, bring up the New Solution Platform window by selecting <New...> in the Active solution platform drop-down menu.
 Select x64 as the new platform and copy settings from Win32 (you need to have the x64 compiler installed to see the x64 platform option).
 Ensure the Create new project platforms checkbox is selected.
 Click OK, then close the Configuration Manager window.
   c.
 Do a "Save All" to save the project files.